-Not available at CB East
+Not available at CB East (9 weeks, .5 credit)

 This class is designed for the student who is interested in learning about food customs and cooking practices around the world.
 Each selected country's geography, history, and culture will be explored and connected to the food habits of its people.
 Students will also study safety and sanitation practices and participate in cooking competitions.
 There are no prerequisites for this course.